 As the only national organization focused solely on protecting the rights of low-income seniors, we partner with advocates on the ground who help us monitor issues that impact poor seniors.
 When a group needs a champion in the courts we’re there, on our own or in partnership with other organizations, litigating precedent-setting cases that benefit hundreds of thousands of seniors.
-We often work with other organizations to file amici in important cases that have the potential to impact low income seniors.
-Learn more about active cases below, read more about our past litigation, and read amici.
+We have wonderful pro bono partnerships with some of the top law firms in the country, enabling us to file and win more cases that bring justice to older adults.
+We often work with our pro bono colleagues and other organizations to file amici in important cases that have the potential to impact low-income seniors.
+Learn more about active cases below, read more about our past litigation, and read amicus briefs.

 Held v.
 Colvin